ALERTS: COVID Info

 My clinical interests are in general medicine, particularly transition of care from inpatient to outpatient, as well as cardiology, medical education, and quality improvement.
 My interests outside medicine involve a mix of hiking, cooking, photography, tennis, and basketball.
 I’m very excited to stay in Boston where I have grown my roots and be surrounded by like-minded individuals at CHA!

-• Shaheen Chowdhury
+• Shaheen Chowdhury, MBBS

 Shaheen Chowdhury, MD Shaheen Chowdhury was born in Bangalore (Bengaluru), India and grew up mostly in Delhi as her father worked for the Indian government.
 She completed medical school at Kasturba Medical College-Mangalore and subsequently completed a two-year diploma in Psychiatry at CMC-Vellore and then a three-year Family Medicine residency at Bangalore Baptist Hospital.
 After completing her Indian training, Shaheen worked for Doctors Without Borders and later a small, rural hospital in Chhattisgarh.
 After moving to the US for personal reasons, Shaheen is excited to undertake Internal Medicine residency at CHA.